florinspataru/overpass-cookbooks/graylog/README.md

 To quickly setup a working Graylog2 installation on a single node, do the following:

-1. Setup application secrets
+1. Setup application secrets (This is important!)

-  This is required, as it would leave your Graylog2 installation insecure.
-Therefore the cookbook will fail with an error message if you do not set them!

   ```ruby
   # Set this to a random string, generated e.g. with "pwgen 96"